-It would appear that one way of avoiding the risk of being deprived of treaty protection as a result of a denial of benefits clause is to show 'substantial business activity' in the country of incorporation.
-Previous tribunals had considered that pure holding companies (i.e., shell companies that merely hold shares of other companies) cannot satisfy this requirement.
+Depending on the terms of the denial of benefits clause in the applicable IIA, it appears that one way of avoiding the risk of being deprived of treaty protection in the first scenario is to show 'substantial business activity' in the country of incorporation.
+Tribunals have previously considered that pure holding companies (i.e., shell companies that merely hold shares of other companies) cannot satisfy this requirement.60

 However, in Pac Rim v.
 El Salvador, the tribunal held that a holding company may be considered to have substantial business activities if it holds and manages shares in other companies and has a continuous and substantial physical presence in the country of incorporation, a functioning board of directors and a bank account.
 A purely passive, nominal holder of shares with no real physical presence in the place of incorporation does not possess these features and thus cannot be deemed to have substantial business activities.
 In Amto v.
 Ukraine, however, the tribunal found that 'substantial' in this context does not mean 'large' but 'of substance, and not merely of form', and 'the materiality not the magnitude of the business activity is the decisive question'.
 Therefore, the tribunal was satisfied that the investor had substantial business activity on the basis of its investment-related activities conducted from a real office with a small but permanent staff.
+62